microsoft/WhatTheHack/029-IoTEdge/Student/Challenge-03.md

 [< Previous Challenge](./Challenge-02.md) - **[Home](../README.md)** - [Next Challenge >](./Challenge-04.md)

-## Pre-requisites (Optional)
-+ Creation of IoT Hub + Edge device
-+ Deployment of OPC endpoint to an endpoint the Edge device has network permission to connect

 ## Introduction
 Now that Contoso has a device installed in their plant and cloud services deployed to interact with the Edge device; we will need to deploy services onto the Edge device allowing communication via OPC from the simulated Plant-floor 'machine' in Challenge-2 to the Edge.
 This challenge involves deploying specialized modules to the Edge to facilitate the communication with a configuration that will connect and ingest OPC data changes from the Programmable Logic Controller running the 'machine' and push them into the cloud for later analysis.